 - The cost of attending your school, including tuition, fees, and room and board expenses

-The maximum amount for the 2014-2015 financial aid year was set to $5,730.
+The maximum amount for the 2016-2017 financial aid year is set to $5,815.
 If your financial need exceeds the maximum amount awarded by the Federal Pell Grant, there are several Federal Supplemental Educational Opportunity Grants (FSEOG) in addition to grants and scholarships made available by individual states or institutions.
-Just make sure you understand the deadlines for each scholarship and grant, as they may require earlier submission than the June 30, 2015 Federal Pell Grant deadline.
+Just make sure you understand the deadlines for each scholarship and grant, as they may require earlier submission than the June 30, 2017 Federal Pell Grant deadline.